 The horizontal equity problem is one reason why President Bush's Advisory Panel on Federal Tax Reform called for repeal of the exclusion.
+214

-On the other hand, CRS states that, "(I)t is generally believed that the availability of dependent care can reduce employee absenteeism and unproductive work time.
+On the other hand, CRS states that, "the availability of dependent care can reduce employee absenteeism and unproductive work time.
 The tax exclusion may also encourage full participation of women in the work force as the lower after-tax cost of child care may not only affect labor force participation but hours of work ...
-Those employees that may gain most by the provision of dependent-care services are those whose employees are predominantly female, younger, and whose industries have high personnel turnover."
+Those employers that may gain most by the provision of dependent-care services are those whose employees are predominantly female, younger, and whose industries have high personnel turnover."215